In this article, you will learn how to:

 - To restrict such collaboration only to one certain domain, click Limit collaboration to users within <<selected domain>>

-- To restrict such collaboration only to multiple certain domains, click Limit collaboration to whitelisted domains.
+- To restrict such collaboration only to multiple certain domains, click Limit collaboration to allowlisted domains.

-- To view the whitelist, click Manage Whitelist.
+- To view the whitelist, click Manage Allowlist.

 - When the Collaboration Allowlist window opens, you can add, review, or delete domains from your whitelist.

 - External Collaborator Invitations: If you have already required external users to have 2-factor verification for unrecognized logins in certain specific domains, you can check this box to in turn restrict external collaborators from inviting other external collaborators.
 (Find the 2-factor authentication setting by navigating to Admin Console > Enterprise Settings > Security tab.)
 This option does not display if you have not set up other domains for external collaboration.

 Notes on collaboration restrictions:

 - The external collaboration features are available to Enterprise and Elite customers only and do not display until enabled by request.
 Please contact your Box Representative or Box User Services to enable these features.

 - You can set collaboration restrictions at the enterprise, user, and folder level.
 Box uses the most restrictive setting at any given time.
 For example, if an enterprise allows collaboration with 100 domains and a user within the enterprise further restricts collaborators for a particular folder, that folder is governed by the user's more restrictive settings.

-Prevent content creation at root.
+Restrict content creation.
 This prevents your users from creating any new folders, and restricts their use of Box to those folders to which you've granted them access.